Automatic Dataset Annotation to Learn CNN Pore Description for Fingerprint Recognition: Experiments and results

-We also observe that combining minutiae information with that of pores improves the result of fingerprint recognition, a fact that is observed for both methods that combine them.
+This comparison also confirms our hypothesis that more robust descriptors do not need the sophisticated matching methods previously used in the literature.
+The previous methods either use the way in which we establish correspondences as an intermediate step~\cite{direct-pore, td-sparse, feature-guided}, involve solving complex optimization problems~\cite{td-sparse, feature-guided, su-pores-deep}, or require reconstructing fingerprint ridges~\cite{ridge-reconstruction}.
+We believe this shows that they are more complex than the algorithm presented in Section~\ref{sec:rec}.

 It is also interesting to remark that the only method to present better results quantified by EER than ours does so when combining already sophisticated matching methods with minutiae information.
-Other methods present higher EER, even when combined with minutiae.
+Other methods present higher EER, even when using minutiae information for matching.